-Going forward, if we fail to obtain the necessary licenses, permits and approvals, we may be subject to fines, confiscation of the gains derived from the related stores or the suspension of operations of the related stores, which could materially and adversely affect our business and results of operations.
+If we fail to obtain the necessary licenses, permits and approvals, we may be subject to fines, confiscation of the gains derived from the related stores or the suspension of operations of the related stores.
 We may also experience adverse publicity arising from such non-compliance with government regulations that negatively impact our brand.
 We may experience difficulties or failures in obtaining the necessary approvals, licenses and permits for new stores.
 If we fail to obtain the material licenses, our store opening and expansion plan may be delayed.
 In addition, there can be no assurance that we will be able to obtain, renew and/or convert all of the approvals, licenses and permits required for our existing business operations upon their expiration in a timely manner or at all, which could adversely affect our business operations.